sourcefrog/conserve/doc/format.md

 nested subdirectories but only of moderate length.

-In the root directory of the archive there is a file called `CONSERVE`, which is an `ArchiveHeader` protobuf containing:
+In the root directory of the archive there is a file called `CONSERVE`, which is contains a json dict:

-    magic: "conserve backup archive"
+    {"conserve_archive_version":"0.2.0"}

 Tiers
 -----